mtgatracker/mtgatracker/issues/README.md

 # Reporting Issues

-Before reporting issues, please take a quick look at our [open issues](http://github.com/shawkinsl/mtga-tracker/issues).If there is already an open issue for whatever you're experiencing, please feel free to like, comment, or bump the issue thread--this helps us know it's a wanted feature--but please _do not_ create a duplicate issue.
+Before reporting issues, please take a quick look at our [open issues](http://github.com/shawkinsl/mtga-tracker/issues).
+If there is already an open issue for whatever you're experiencing, please feel free to like, comment, or bump the issue thread--this helps us know it's a wanted feature--but please _do not_ create a duplicate issue.